m-kim/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   **<Project>_SET_INSTALL_RPATH**: If ``TRUE``, then the global CMake variable ``CMAKE_INSTALL_RPATH`` is set to ``<Project>_INSTALL_LIB_DIR``.
 If ``CMAKE_INSTALL_RPATH`` is set by the user, then that is used instead.
-This avoids having to manually set ``CMAKE_INSTALL_RPATH`` to the correct install directory.
+This avoids having to manually set ``CMAKE_INSTALL_RPATH`` to the correct default install directory.

-Rather than re-documenting all of native CMake RPATH variables, instead, we described how these variables should be set for different installation and distribution scenarios:
+Rather than re-documenting all of the native CMake RPATH variables mentioned above, instead, we describe how these variables should be set for different installation and distribution scenarios:

 0. `Use default CMake behavior`_
 1. `Libraries and executables are built, installed and used on same machine (TriBITS/CMake default)`_
-2. `Libraries and executables built and installed then moved to different    location`_
+2. `Libraries and executables are built and installed then moved to different    location`_
-3. `Libraries and executables built and installed on one machine will be moved into a different location on another machine with a different directory structure`_
+3. `Libraries and executables are built and installed on one machine will be moved into a different location on another machine with a different directory structure`_
 4. `Explicitly set RPATH for the final target system`_
 5. `Define all shared library paths at runtime using environment variables`_